tjFogarty/tj.ie-archived/content/projects/timber-plugin-css-tricks-article.md

 ---
 title: "CSS-Tricks Article - Timber WordPress Plugin"
-description: "Working with the delighful Chris Coyier I wrote an article for CSS-Tricks."
+description: "Working with the delighful Chris Coyier I wrote an article for CSS-Tricks on Timber, a WordPress plugin that completely changes theme development."
 date: 2018-08-28T17:01:38+01:00
 draft: false
 featured: true